xose-torrefa/VideoAdBlockForTwitch/README.md

 You must remove any Twitch related user-scripts or other Twitch specific ad block extensions to prevent conflicts.
 You can use this extension with other major ad blockers though.

+This extension is not compatible with AdGuard (AdGuard Extra Extension).
+If you have this installed you will get a loading loop.
+It must be disabled as their script will block this script.
+Use UBlock Origin instead.

 Chrome: https://chrome.google.com/webstore/detail/video-ad-block-for-twitch/kgeglempfkhalebjlogemlmeakondflc

 Firefox: https://addons.mozilla.org/en-US/firefox/addon/video-ad-block-for-twitch/